NONAN23x/Octaprobe/README.md

 <br><br>

-## 🎥 Demo Video
+## 🎥 Presentation

-To see OctaProbe in action, click on the demo video below:
+Look at the cinematic trailor I made for this project!

 <div align="center">